DannyNoam/rpi-home-dashboard/README.md

 You'll also (probably) want to see train departures relevant to you.
 Edit TRAINS_FROM and TRAINS_TO inside src/config/trainTimesConfig.js appropriately.
 You'll also need to edit constants/TrainConstants.js (in the same format that is present) with the relevant crs codes.
 You'll need to research crs codes here: http://www.railwaycodes.org.uk/crs/CRS0.shtm

 ### Tram Times
 It's probably pretty likely you don't have trams where you live - they're really not that common.
-However, with TFL's new shiny unified API, you **should** be able to change the endpoint to pretty much anything (bus, tube, train etc.) that is an **arrivals** endpoint.
+However, with TFL's new shiny unified API, you **should** be able to change the endpoint to pretty much anything (bus, tube, train etc.) that is an **arrivals** endpoint (see here for more details, under 'Arrival predictions': https://api-portal.tfl.gov.uk/docs).
 The endpoint is located inside src/constants/Endpoints.js - simply change this to any TFL Stoppoint URL, and things should be golden.
 You'll also need to change the line inside componentDidMount within src/components/TramStopArrivals.jsx that passes your local bus/tram/train station.

 ### Tube Line Status
 This should work out of the box!